skoenen/ci_1.06_introduction-to-scientific-working/L03_Research.md

 Data gathered in experiments is at first data.
 There is no obvious conclusion.
 Data has to be analyzed to make use of it and derive a conclusion.

-This conclusion can either the
+This conclusion can either be the
 - evidence that the hypothesis formulated is the explanation for the observed phenomenon
 - or it is evidence that the hypothesis is not the explanation